 1Zedekiah was 21 years old when he began to reign, and he reigned 11 years in Jerusalem; and his mother’s name was Hamutal the daughter of Jeremiah of Libnah.

 2He did what was evil in the eyes of Yahweh according to all that Jehoiakim had done.

 3For through the anger of Yahweh it happened in Jerusalem and Judah, until he had cast them out from his presence.
 Zedekiah rebelled against the king of Babylon.

-4It came to pass in the ninth year of his reign, in the tenth month, in the tenth day of the month, that Nebuchadnezzar king of Babylon came, he and all his army, against Jerusalem, and encamped against it; and they built forts against it round about.
+4And in the ninth year of his reign, in the tenth month, in the tenth day of the month, Nebuchadnezzar king of Babylon came, he and all his army, against Jerusalem, and they encamped against it, and they built a siege wall around it.

-5So the city was besieged to the 11th year of king Zedekiah.
+5So the city was besieged to the eleventh year of king Zedekiah.

 6In the fourth month, in the ninth day of the month, the famine was severe in the city so that there was no bread for the people of the land.